 Interest rates can vary on a case by case basis, so it’s hard to determine what you might receive.

-Some of the factors which can cause variations include:
+Some of the factors that can cause variations include:

 Usually, interest rates are higher than other finance options, due to the increased risk for lenders.